WarfDesigns/Warf-Designs-Website-Redesign/README.md

          - Make the application type choose "Web".
          - Under the domain list type "localhost".
          - Then click on "Create Key".
-         - You will use this API key when you create a `.env` file
+         - You will use this API key when you create a `.env` file.
     B. Domain Search (Domainr):
       1. Obtain Domainr API.
          - Go to https://domainr.com/.
          - Click try for free at the top of the screen.